The Empire State Building is a skyscraper located in the Manhattan area of New York City.

 The Empire State Building has 85 stories of commercial and office space.
 Atop the 85 stories, the building features an iconic Art Deco spire which contains another 16 stories.
 As a result, the building has a total of 102 stories.
 On top of the 102nd floor is a tall pinnacle which has a height of 203 feet.
 The pinnacle itself is covered by broadcast equipment.
 In total, the building stands 1453 feet tall.

-This has largely contributed towards making it one of the most popular and liked buildings among the Americans.
+This has largely contributed to making it one of the most popular and liked buildings among Americans.
 Empire State Building has also been included among the Seven Wonders of the Modern World by various publications.

-Among the most popular areas of the Empire State Building are the two observation decks located atop its 86nd and 102nd floors.
-The observatories are incredibly popular among the tourists.
+Among the most popular areas of the Empire State Building are the two observation decks located atop its 86th and 102nd floors.
+The observatories are incredibly popular among tourists.
 On average, the twin observatories receive more than 4 million visitors every year.

 The entry to the observatories is ticketed so that the building earns massive revenue each year from the visitors.
 In fact, the building sometimes earns more annual revenue from ticket sales than from renting its offices.